johnnyruz/PicoPythonPong/README.md

 ## Game Options

 - 1 player or 2 player mode
-- Use X and Y buttons on the Pico to make menu selection
+- Use X and Y buttons on the Pico Display to make menu selection
 - Press the A button to start the game